-Net realized gain (loss) was \$(84,580,169), \$122,257,526 and \$97,080,348, respectively, for the years ended December 31, 2016, 2015 and 2014.
-Of the current year losses, \$82,838,804 was driven by losses realized on the restructuring of our debt and equity investments in ETX Energy, LLC, et al., ("New Gulf"), as well as the restructuring of our debt investments in Hunter Defense Technologies, Inc. ("Hunter") and Vertellus Specialties Inc. ("Vertellus").
+Net realized gain (loss) on investments was \$(52,438,824), \$(84,580,169) and \$122,257,526 for the years ended December 31, 2017, 2016 and 2015, respectively.
+Of the total net realized losses for the year ended December 31, 2017, there were realized losses of \$61,420,809 which were primarily a result of restructurings, amendments or write-offs associated with our debt investments in Advanced Lighting Technologies, Inc, ("Advanced Lighting"), debt and equity investments in U.S. Well Services, LLC ("USWS"), and debt investment in Shoreline Energy LLC ("Shoreline").
+These realized losses were partially offset by realized gains of \$8,981,985, primarily associated with the disposition of equity investment in USI Senior Holdings, Inc. and equity investments in Bankruptcy Management Solutions, Inc. Of the net realized losses for the year ended December 31, 2016, \$82,838,804 was driven by losses realized on the restructuring of our debt and equity investments in ETX Energy, LLC, et al., ("New Gulf"), as well as the restructuring of our debt investments in Hunter Defense Technologies, Inc. ("Hunter") and Vertellus Specialties Inc. ("Vertellus").
 Nearly the entire realized loss was reflected in unrealized depreciation in prior periods.
 Net realized gains for the year ended December 31, 2015 were generated primarily from the sales of our equity investments in M&M Tradition Holdings Corp., Marquette Transportation Company Holdings LLC, Penton Business Media Holdings, LLC, Oportun Financial Corporation and USI Senior Holdings, Inc., partially offset by realized losses on the restructuring of our investments in Red Apple Stores Inc., WBS Group LLC and Westward Dough Holdings, LLC.
 Nearly the entire realized gain was reflected in unrealized appreciation in prior periods.
-Net realized gains for the year ended December 31, 2014 were primarily from the sales of Arclin Cayman Holdings Ltd., Electrical Components International and Advanstar Communications, Inc.

-Net unrealized appreciation or depreciation
+Net change in unrealized appreciation or depreciation

+For the year ended December 31, 2017, the net change in unrealized appreciation or depreciation was a decrease in net unrealized depreciation of \$19,573,031 comprised of \$92,125,454 total unrealized appreciation, \$60,149,211 of which is resulting from the reversal of previously recognized depreciation upon dispositions, namely Shoreline, USWS, and Advanced Lighting.
+The appreciation was partially offset by \$72,552,423 of unrealized depreciation, \$9,635,137 of which is resulting from the reversal of previously recognized appreciation upon dispositions associated with investments, namely in Bankruptcy Management Solutions, Inc., USI Senior Holdings, Inc., and Higginbotham Investment Holdings, LLC.
+Additional depreciation is due to portfolio valuations during the year.
 For the year ended December 31, 2016, the change in net unrealized appreciation or depreciation was an increase in net unrealized depreciation of \$53,748,320 comprised of \$128,811,954 of overall net declines due to portfolio valuations during the year, partially offset by \$75,063,634 of total unrealized appreciation primarily resulting from the reversal of previously recognized depreciation upon dispositions, namely the New Gulf, Hunter and Vertellus restructurings.
-For the year ended December 31, 2015, the change in net unrealized appreciation or depreciation was a decrease in net unrealized appreciation of \$158,823,485 primarily resulting from the reversal of previously recognized appreciation associated with the sale of our equity positions in M&M Tradition Holdings Corp., Marquette Transportation Company Holdings LLC, Penton Business Media Holdings, LLC, Oportun Financial Corporation, and USI Senior Holdings, Inc. For the year ended December 31, 2014, the change in net unrealized appreciation or depreciation of \$10,212,018 primarily resulting from the reversal of previously recognized of previously recognized appreciation associated with the sales of equity holdings in Arclin Cayman Holdings Ltd., Electrical Components International and Advanstar Communications, Inc. during the year, as well as a net foreign currency translation loss of \$681,195.
+For the year ended December 31, 2015, the change in net unrealized appreciation or depreciation was a decrease in net unrealized appreciation of \$158,823,485 primarily resulting from the reversal of previously recognized appreciation associated with the sale of our equity positions in M&M Tradition Holdings Corp., Marquette Transportation Company Holdings LLC, Penton Business Media Holdings, LLC, Oportun Financial Corporation, and USI Senior Holdings, Inc.